technoon-org/technoon.org/ainoon/lesson_3/tutorial.md

 * If you see those columns your table is ready to go!
 * Otherwise add them or change the field types manually
   * *Demonstrate this if anyone had issues with the copilot*
+  * *In particular, it often seems to add the requested columns twice*

 ## Create the agent